tylerrussin/C4ADS-Project/README.md

 ### The C4ADS Organization

-C4ADS is a nonprofit organization dedicated to providing data-driven analysis and evidence-based reporting on global conflict and transnational security issues.
+C4ADS (Center for Advanced Defense Studies) is a nonprofit data analytics and evidence-based research organization.
+The main goal of C4ADS is to provide insights into global conflict and transnational security issues.
+To accomplish this the organization analyzes a broad scope of data from a diverse set of sources including their own field research.

-They specialize in using cutting-edge technologies to manage, integrate, and analyze disparate data from diverse languages, regions, and sources, incorporating their own field research from conflict zones and fragile states.
-C4ADS seeks to engage with local and international audiences and produce compelling analyses on conflict and security issues.
-In doing so, they fill a critical gap left by the traditional public sector and profit-driven institutions.

 The C4ADS website can be found [Here](https://c4ads.org)

-**The Study**
+**Research**

-Our team with the collaboration of C4ADS worked to demonstrate the viability of using machine learning to detect high-risk and/ or illicit nuclear trade.
+The members of the internship team with the collaboration of C4ADS worked to demonstrate the viability of using machine learning to detect high-risk and/ or illicit nuclear trade.

-The study took place over several months end proved to be effective.

-The findings from our study on detection of high-risk and/ or illicit nuclear trade have been written into a research paper that can be found [Here](https://github.com/tylerrussin/C4ADS-Research-Paper/blob/main/Finalized%20C4ADS%20Paper.pdf)
+The findings from the study have been written into a research paper that can be found [Here](https://github.com/tylerrussin/C4ADS-Research-Paper/blob/main/Finalized%20C4ADS%20Paper.pdf)

-C4ADS has continued its research after our contributions during the internship and has published a paper on the most recent findings.
+C4ADS has continued its research after the internship team’s contributions and has published a paper on the most recent findings.
 The official report can be found [Here](https://c4ads.org/signals-in-the-noise)

 ## Notable Journal Entries Discussing Challenges During the Internship